 For six years (until 1997) I served as the Executive Director of Business Volunteers for the Arts/Houston, the Houston area affiliate of the nation’s single largest provider of volunteer business expertise to arts and cultural organizations.
 That job gave me the opportunity to recruit and manage a large body of volunteers while working directly with nonprofit arts organizations in fund development, strategic planning, volunteer and staff management, board development, and event management.
 That’s where I truly learned to translate between business and nonprofit.
 They’re just different languages and I knew then that I wanted to start my own business and speak both.

 Before that, I was the director of the community involvement program for the Houston office of Arthur Andersen/Andersen Consulting (until late 1991).
 That’s when my career direction really changed.
 Until then, I’d always thought I’d spend my life in the theatre, acting singing and directing.
 First time I was onstage was in a ballet recital when I was 4 and it kind of never stopped after that.
 So when I went to AA as a temp in 1984, so I could buy a car, no one was more surprised than I to end up staying for almost 7 years.
-I learned so much during that time — like what it takes to be a successful board member and to support nonprofits in a meaningful way, how to chair a fundraising campaign, manage an event, edit a newsletter, coach individuals and groups on presentation and interview skills, and how to serve on, and then chair, boards and committees.
+I learned so much during that time — like what it takes to be a successful board member and to support nonprofits in a meaningful way, how to chair a fundraising campaign, manage an event, edit a newsletter, coach individuals and groups on presentations and interview skills, and how to serve on, and then chair, boards and committees.
 I worked with corporations, foundations, and nonprofit organizations on a huge variety of projects.
 I got to be the face of AA in Houston’s nonprofit sector, and served as President of the Corporate Volunteer Council of Greater Houston, as chair of the Foster Grandparents Advisory Council for Sheltering Arms, and as President of the Houston Association of Volunteer Administrators.
 It was an invaluable education.